FAQ

 Can friends and family take photos too?

-Your friends and family attending the birth are welcome to take pictures, but I ask that they give me priority so I can do what you’ve hired me to do.
-Please talk to guests beforehand so they are aware that you have asked me to be there.
-I cannot be responsible for missing shots because of family or friends interference.
+Absolutely!
+Your friends and family are welcome to take pictures, but I ask that they give priority to me, so I can capture the moments you’ve hired me to preserve.
+It’s helpful to let guests know ahead of time that I’ll be documenting your birth.
+I can’t be responsible for missed shots if family or friends unintentionally get in the way.

 I feel so bloated and swollen now.
 Why would I want photographs of me in labor?